hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/178_the_mahabharata.md

 called Indraprastha, and extended their dominions, laying all the people under tribute to them.
-Then the eldest, Yudhishthira, in order to declare himself emperor over all the kings of ancient India, decided to perform a Râjasuya Yajna or Imperial Sacrifice, in which the conquered kings would have to come with tribute and swear allegiance, and help the performance of the sacrifice by personal services.
+Then the eldest, Yudhishthira, in order to declare himself emperor over all the kings of ancient India, decided to perform a Rājasuya Yajna or Imperial Sacrifice, in which the conquered kings would have to come with tribute and swear allegiance, and help the performance of the sacrifice by personal services.
 Shri Krishna, who had become their friend and a relative, came to them and approved of the idea.
 But there alas one obstacle to its performance.
-A king, Jarâsandha by name, who intended to offer a sacrifice of a hundred kings, had eighty-six of them kept as captives with him.
+A king, Jarāsandha by name, who intended to offer a sacrifice of a hundred kings, had eighty-six of them kept as captives with him.
 Shri Krishna counselled an attack on Jarasandha.
 So he, Bhima, and Arjuna challenged the king, who